What is the Annual Student Meeting?

 Find out more about why we hold an ASM each year, what happens and why it's important.

-The most important meeting of the year for Plymouth University students at UPSU!
-The Students' Union is run by students for students and exists to improve your experiences as a Plymouth University student, on and off campus!
-Therefore, the Annual General Meeting, or AGM, is your opportunity to scrutinize the work of your Students' Union and check that it is indeed being run in your interests.
+The most important meeting of the year for University of Plymouth students at UPSU.
+The Students' Union is led by students for students and exists to improve your experiences as a University of Plymouth student, on and off campus.
+Therefore, the Annual Student Meeting (ASM), is your opportunity to scrutinize the work of your Students' Union and check that it is indeed being run in your interests.

-• Can ask questions of the Trustees - UPSU is a charitable organisation and is governed by a Trustee Board.
-The Board currently consists of five Executive Officer Trustees, two appointed Student Trustees and between two-four appointed External Trustees.
+- Can ask questions of the Trustees - UPSU is a charitable organisation and is governed by a Trustee Board.
 The Trustee Board is the highest decision maker of UPSU, supported by the Senior Management Team and has collective responsibility for all activities of UPSU.

 - Submit policy proposals (ideas for changing how your SU operates, or what it campaigns on) to be discussed at the meeting.
 If you would like to submit a proposal, you need to do so 10 working days before the meeting takes place.
 You also need to find another University of Plymouth student who can "second" your changes.
 Any proposal that looks at changing the Constitution or Bye-laws of the Student Union will need to be submitted 14 working days in advance.
 For more information on this, please contact the Student Voice Department

 - Vote on any policy proposals submitted by UPSU members.
 If those in attendance vote in favour of a motion that you have submitted, then it will become UPSU policy (assuming that it’s safe, legal, and financially viable of course).

 The Annual Student Meeting, or ASM, took place over Zoom last year.
 The Board of Trustees, Union Counciland the Sabbatical Officers gave their updates for the past year as well as voting on policy proposals.
 These reports are available for you to read below.